 - Urgency & Incomplete Evacuation: Urgency to pass motions after meals may be experienced by the IBS patient.
 The patient experiences a desire to defecate even when he has already passed the stools.
-This is termed as incomplete evacuation.
+This is termed an incomplete evacuation.

-- Gas, Bloating, & Abdominal Distension: Most of the IBS patients complain of abdominal distension due to the gas.
+- Gas, Bloating, & Abdominal Distension: Most IBS patients complain of abdominal distension due to the gas.
 The patient feels heaviness and a sense of discomfort due to the rumbling of gas.
 The person feels better after passing the gas.

-Other Symptoms: Apart from the common symptoms mentioned above, other symptoms include Gastroesophageal reflux (nausea with or without vomiting and heartburn), the sensation of fullness after eating a small meal, sensation of something being stuck in the throat, genitourinary symptoms (urinary urgency, feeling of incomplete emptying of the bladder), headache, body ache, and muscular pains (fibromyalgia).
-Some may also experience sexual dysfunction, reduction on libido, and pain during sexual intercourse.
+Other Symptoms: Apart from the common symptoms mentioned above, other symptoms include Gastroesophageal reflux (nausea with or without vomiting and heartburn), the sensation of fullness after eating a small meal, the sensation of something being stuck in the throat, genitourinary symptoms (urinary urgency, feeling of incomplete emptying of the bladder), headache, body ache, and muscular pains (fibromyalgia).
+Some may also experience sexual dysfunction, reduction in libido, and pain during sexual intercourse.

 Diagnosis of IBS:

-There is no specific test for investigation for the diagnosis of IBS, however, ruling out other diseases and other serious symptoms like blood in stools, onset after 50 years of the age, weight loss, iron deficiency i.e. anemia, family medical history of colon cancer, etc. can help in diagnosing IBS.
+There is no specific test for investigation for the diagnosis of IBS, however, ruling out other diseases and other serious symptoms like blood in stools, onset after 50 years of age, weight loss, iron deficiency i.e. anemia, family medical history of colon cancer, etc. can help in diagnosing IBS.
 It is usually recommended to minimize the use of investigations to diagnose IBS and depend more on symptoms for diagnosis.

 The following can be considered for the diagnosis of IBS: